 Since 1985, the Forte floorstanding speakers from Klipsch have been the gold standard for home entertainment.
 Now, the Forte III speakers are on the market and hope to build on the success of their forebearers.

-Of course, as you might expect, these stereo speakers sound fantastic.
+These stereo speakers sound fantastic.
 Klipsch’s attention to detail on the fine tuning of the speakers is second to none, making way for a clear and intricate mid-high range.
 They’re also phenomenally designed and built, making a great addition to basically any living room.
 They are also very heavy, which can be a blessing and a curse.
 Once you figure out their place in the living room, these speakers aren’t going anywhere.

 These speakers are built for bass, with a 12-inch subwoofer and a massive 15-inch passive radiator in the back of the speaker to help disperse the low frequencies.
 To get the most out of the bass speakers on these towers, you need to run two separate amps, or a single amp with multiple outs that is strong enough to get the subwoofer moving.
 Having separated or bi-amp control allows the user to control the power sent to the high and low channels, allowing them to get the exact balance they want.